 When's the Best Time to See Eagles?

-It's cold outside and that can mean only one thing: the American Bald Eagles have returned to the Meeting of the Great Rivers region!
-Every year, hundreds of bald eagles find the area between Alton, Godfrey, Calhoun County and Grafton a great place to spend the winter.
+It's cold outside and that can mean only one thing: the American Bald Eagles have returned to the Great Rivers & Routes region!
+Every year, hundreds of bald eagles find the wooded and water filled lakes and rivers in Madison, Calhoun, Jersey, Macoupin, Greene and Montgomery counites a great place to spend the winter.
 And that means it's a great place to watch for eagles from January through the first of March.

-EAGLES MIGRATE TO THE Meeting OF THE GREAT RIVERS IN LATE DECEMBER EACH YEAR
+EAGLES MIGRATE TO THE GREAT RIVERS & ROUTES REGION IN LATE DECEMBER EACH YEAR

 Eagle Watching on the Great River Road (Pere Marquette State Park to Alton, Illinois)